 Ditte gets motivated by the complexity of sustainability challenges.
 She enjoys analysing and discovering innovative, long-term solutions to improve our societies and to clarify how to implement them adequately, considering different needs of society from a holistic approach.

 In this sense, Nordic Energy Research is the place to be, according to Ditte.
 “The Nordic countries are closely linked, both physically through interconnected infrastructures and their environmental conditions, as well as sociologically through culture, political interests, and history.
 Therefore, it is advantageous to collaborate, conduct mutual solutions and provide knowledge sharing between national energy stakeholders to advance the sustainable transition of the Nordic region.
-At Nordic Energy Research, I feel this is possible – and I am looking so much forward to gaining a lot of new competences and to broaden my Nordic network and meet future, prospective colleagues, and business partners,” Ditte concludes.
+At Nordic Energy Research, I feel this is possible,” Ditte concludes.

 • Name: Ditte Stougaard Stiler